ParrotSec/documentation/src/en/file-and-directory-permissions.md

 	-rw-rw-r-- 1 parrot hackers    0    oct 16 12:32 archive.txt
 	drwxr-xr-x 3 parrot hackers  4096   oct 15 16:25 scripts

 The output of the command `ls -l` indicates whether it is a file (-) or directory (d), the permissions of the file/directory (rw-rw-r--), the following field (indicates the number of files/directories) user and group to which it belongs (parrot hackers), size (0), last modification date (Oct 16 12:32) and name (file.txt and scripts).
-Let's start with the fields permission, user, and group.We will focus on the first field (file permissions).
-In Linux, the permissions management that the users and the groups of users have on the files and the folders is carried out using a simple scheme of three types of permissions:
+Let's start with the fields permission, user, and group.
+We will focus on the first field (file permissions).
+In Linux, the permission management that the users and the groups of users have on the files and folders is carried out using a simple scheme of three types of permission:

 **Read** permission, represented by the "**r**" letter.